IamEffizy/aws-security-monitoring-system/README.md

 Created a custom metric filter using JSON pattern matching:
 { ($.eventName = "GetSecretValue") &&
   ($.requestParameters.secretId = "Production_Database_Credentials") }
-Configured CloudWatch Alarm with threshold of ≥1 access in 60-second window.
-Alarm triggers SNS notification to security team.
+Configured CloudWatch Alarm with a threshold of ≥1 access in a 60-second window.
+The alarm triggers an SNS notification to the security team.

 Key Learnings:
 Metric-based detection provides reliable alerting even with service delays